Leave to Remain – applying from inside the UK

 How do I submit my documents?

-Once you have paid for your application you will need to print off the ‘cover sheet’ which will have on it the address where you will need to post your documents.
-Your documents must be posted within 15 working days of submitting your application.
+Once you have paid for your application you will need to print off the ‘Checklist’ which will have on it the address where you will need to post your documents.
+Your documents must be posted within 15 working days of submitting your application if applying for the standard service.
+They must reach UKVI within two working days if you are applying for the priority service.

 If you are applying for the premium service you will take your documents with you in person to the premium service centre.